dkalpakchi/quinductor/README.md

 # Quinductor
 A multilingual data-driven method for generating reading comprehension questions.
+An official repository for the Quinductor article: https://arxiv.org/abs/2103.10121

 ## Data
 We use [TyDi QA dataset](https://github.com/google-research-datasets/tydiqa), which you can easily get by running `get_tydiqa_data.sh`